-In this MD&A, unless otherwise indicated, all references: (i) "Company Subsidiaries" are to the Israeli Subsidiaries and Adjupharm, (ii) "Israeli Operations" are to IMC Holdings and the Israeli Subsidiaries and (iii) "Trichome" are to Trichome Financial Corp. and its subsidiaries.
+In this MD&A, unless otherwise indicated, all references: (i) "Company Subsidiaries" are to the Israeli Subsidiaries and Adjupharm, (ii) "Israeli Operations" are to IMC Holdings and the Israeli Subsidiaries as defined belowd (iii) "Trichome" are to Trichome Financial Corp. and its subsidiaries.
+As of the date of this Annual Report "Israeli Subsidiaries" means IMC Holdings, IMC Pharma, Focus, Pharm Yarok, Rosen High Way, Vironna, Xinteza and Focus.

 All dollar figures in this MD&A are expressed in thousands of Canadian Dollars (\$), except per share data and unless otherwise noted.
 All references to "NIS" are to New Israeli Shekels.
-All references to "€" or to "Euros" are to Euros.
+All references to " \in " or to "Euros" are to Euros.
 All references to "US\$" or to "U.S. Dollars" are to United States Dollars.
-The Company's shares, options, units and warrants are not expressed in thousands.
+The Company's shares, options, units, prefunded warrants, warrants and prices are not expressed in thousands.
 Prices are not expressed in thousands.